-- Earn 1 credit in Algebra II or an equally rigorous course
+- Earn 1 credit in Algebra II;

-- Pass the Geometry EOC
+- Pass the Geometry EOC;

-- Earn 1 credit in statistics or an equally rigorous course
+- Earn 1 credit in statistics or an equally rigorous mathematics course;

-- Pass the Biology I EOC
+- Pass the Biology I EOC;

-- Earn 1 credit in chemistry or physics
+- Earn 1 credit in chemistry or physics;

-- Earn 1 credit in a course equally rigorous to chemistry or physics
+- Earn 1 credit in a course equally rigorous to chemistry or physics;

-- Pass the U.S. History EOC
+- Pass the U.S. History EOC;

-- Earn 2 credits in the same world language
+- Earn 2 credits in the same world language; and

 - Earn at least 1 credit in AP, IB, AICE or a dual enrollment course.